1969 American Football League Championship Game

 The 1969 AFL Championship Game was the tenth and final championship game of the American Football League, and the league's final game prior to its merger with the National Football League on February 1, 1970.

 The game was held on January 4, 1970, at the Oakland-Alameda County Coliseum between the Western Division champion Oakland Raiders (12–1–1) and the division's second-place team, the Kansas City Chiefs (11–3).
 The two teams had the best records in the AFL regular season and both had won divisional playoff games two weeks earlier to advance to the championship.
 Oakland had swept the two hard-fought regular season games between the two teams, were favored by 4 to 5½ points, and had taken seven of the last eight meetings.

 Tied at halftime, the Chiefs won 17–7 on the strength of seventeen unanswered points in the last three quarters and represented the AFL in Super Bowl IV the following week.
 This was the 616th and final AFL game.

+Background

+In the one-time four team system (held on December 20 and December 21), the Western Division champion hosted the second place team of the Eastern Division and the Eastern Division champion hosted the second place Westerm team.
+The Western runner-up Chiefs upset the Jets 13–6 while the Western champion Raiders deleted the Oilers 56–7 to set up the final AFL Championship Game.